christiskatsouris/Computational-Econometrics-R/README.md

 ## [A1].
 Portfolio Optimization Techniques

-Consider $r_N$ to be the $N-$dimensional vector of stock returns at time t.
+Consider $r_N$ to be the N-dimensional vector of stock returns at time t.
 In other words, this is considered to be a strictly stationary time series of an (N x 1) observed vector of returns (e.g., log returns) with population moments given by

 $$ \boldsymbol{\mu} = \mathbb{E}[ \boldsymbol{r}_t ], \ \ \text{where} \ \boldsymbol{\mu} \in \mathbb{R}^{N \times 1}.$$